-Is there hot Shower and washing facilities available on trek?
+Is there hot Shower and washing facilities available on the trek?

-Yes, some places heated by solar energy, they will charge minimum
+Yes, some places heated by solar energy, will charge minimum

-for lunch and take a rest and then walk another 2-3 hours to the camp site/lodge.
-Tea and biscuits are provided while the camp is established/lodge room is arranged and preparation for dinner begins, while you have leisure time.
+for lunch and take a rest and then walk another 2-3 hours to the campsite/lodge.
+Tea and biscuits are provided while the camp is established/lodge room is arranged and prepared for dinner begins, while you have leisure time.
 We encourage members to walk at their own pace.
 There will usually be a guide to bring up the rear.
-In average you walk for about 6 to 7 hours on a trek per day.
+On average you walk for about 6 to 7 hours on a trek per day.

 Basic but neat and clean

-Please carry a water bottle and fill them up by boiled water from local lodges and use purifying tablets just to make sure that you have a safe drinking water.
+Please carry a water bottle and fill them up with boiled water from local lodges and use purifying tablets just to make sure that you have safe drinking water.

 Are the trekking crews being taken care of?

-Booking is done by filling up online form.
-We will then correspondence via phone, email, Skype and Whatsapp.
+Booking is done by filling up the online form.
+We will then correspond via phone, email, Skype, and Whatsapp.

-There are no hidden cost involved.
-All itinerary have list of include and exclude.
+There is no hidden cost involved.
+All itineraries have a list of include and exclude.

 Do I need travel insurance covered while trekking/traveling in Nepal?

-Guide discusses clients’ health issues with all accompanying trekkers and staff and highlights the need of particular assistance.
-Then guide calls office to informs the situation immediately.
-Office advises the best action to take and if needed, client has to get approval from insurance company to use helicopter, once approval is done, we tryout best to send helicopter as soon as possible for rescue but need to cover this either by insurance or patient by him/herself.
+The guide discusses clients’ health issues with all accompanying trekkers and staff and highlights the need for particular assistance.
+Then the guide calls the office to inform the situation immediately.
+The office advises the best action to take and if needed, the client has to get approval from the insurance company to use a helicopter, once approval is done, we try out best to send a helicopter as soon as possible for rescue but need to cover this either by insurance or patient by him/herself.

 What is Acute Mountain Sickness (AMS)?